BCs BOA History

 Placeholder

-HMCS Alberni was a Flower-class corvette that served in the Royal Canadian Navy (RCN) during the Second World War.
-The Flower-class corvettes were warships designed for anti-submarine warfare.
-The ship was constructed by Yarrows Ltd. in Esquimalt, British Columbia, laid down on 19 April 1940, launched on 22 August and commissioned on 4 February 1941.
-The corvette sailed east to join the RCN's fleet in the Atlantic via the Panama Canal, where, upon arrival, the vessel began escorting trans-atlantic convoys in the Battle of the Atlantic.
-Alberni took part in the key convoy battle of Convoy SC 42.
-In 1942, the corvette was transferred to Allied convoy assignments associated with Operation Torch in the Mediterranean Sea.
+HMCS Alberni was a Flower-class corvette(Flower-class corvettes were warships designed for anti-submarine warfare) that served in the Royal Canadian Navy during WWII.
+The ship was constructed by Yarrows Ltd. in Esquimalt, British Columbia, and was commissioned in February 1941.
+She took part in the key convoy battle of Convoy SC 42.
 In 1944, Alberni was among the Canadian naval vessels assigned to Operation Neptune, the naval component of the invasion of Normandy and escorted support ships to and from the United Kingdom on D-day.

 Aug 21, 1944